"TITTER YE NOT"

 Eton College was founded by King Henry VI as a charity school to provide free education to seventy poor boys who would then go on to King's College, Cambridge, founded by the same King in 1441.
 Henry took Winchester College as his model, visiting on many occasions and borrowing its Statutes and removing its Headmaster and some of the Scholars to start his new school.

-to older boys.
-Their duties included cleaning, cooking, and running
+servants, to older boys.
+Their duties included cleaning, cooking, and

-errands.
-A Library member was entitled to yell at any time and without notice,
+running errands.
+A Library member was entitled to yell at any time and

-" Boy, Up !" or "Boy, Queue!", and all first -year boys had to come running.
+without notice, " Boy, Up !" or "Boy, Queue!", and all first -year boys had

-tailcoat (or morning coat) and waistcoat, false-collar and pinstriped
+(or morning coat) and waistcoat, false-collar and pinstriped trousers.
+Most

-trousers.
-Most pupils wear a white tie that is effectively a strip of cloth folded
+pupils wear a white tie that is effectively a strip of cloth folded over into a

-over into a starched, detachable collar, but some senior boys are entitled to
+starched, detachable collar, but some senior boys are entitled to wear a

 The long-standing claim that the present uniform was first worn as